-Of course some of our ancestors experienced the suckiness that is acne, but nothing like the amount of people that experience it today.
+Of course, some of our ancestors experienced the suckiness that is acne, but nothing like the number of people that experience it today.
 Acne and prescriptions for acne have soared in recent years.
 From WebMD,

-Two hundred and seventy five percent!
+Two hundred and seventy-five percent!
 That is a huge jump!
-As a previous acne sufferer as well as user of Accutane, a dangerous drug prescribed for acne, I have to wonder why exactly acne is on the rise, and why our ancestors largely had clear, unblemished skin.
+As a previous acne sufferer as well as a user of Accutane, a dangerous drug prescribed for acne, I have to wonder why exactly acne is on the rise, and why our ancestors largely had clear unblemished skin.

 The first reason: sugar.

 While most dermatologists will tell you that diet is largely unrelated to acne, the opposite is true.
 Diet is the determining factor in whether or not a person will develop acne.
 Diet can affect acne for several reasons, inflammation, toxins, nutrient deficiencies and high blood sugar.
 Sugar consumption has steeply increased, just take a look at this chart from Stephan Guyenet of Whole Health Source: